cms-btv-pog/BTVNanoCommissioning/README.md

 ## Get processed information

-Get the processed run & luminosity for the processed events from the coffea.
-When you use `--skipbadfiles`, the submission will ignore files not accesible(or timeout) by `xrootd`.
-This script helps you to dump the processed luminosity into json which can be calculated by `brilcalc` tool and provide lists of files failed to processed by comparing to original json inputs from the `.coffea` files.
+Get the run & luminosity information for the processed events from the coffea output files.
+When you use `--skipbadfiles`, the submission will ignore files not accesible(or time out) by `xrootd`.
+This script helps you to dump the processed luminosity into a json file which can be calculated by `brilcalc` tool and provide a list of failed lumi sections by comparing the original json input to the one from the `.coffea` files.

 ```bash
 # all is default, dump lumi and failed files, if run -t lumi only case. no json file need to be specified